-HI’s free tools are essential tools for pump system flow modeling, pump selection, pump system analysis and troubleshooting.
 The Hydraulic Institute Pump Resource Center serves as a source for pump end-users to discover and explore resources and tools.
+These free tools are essential for calculating savings, pump system flow modeling, pump selection, pump system analysis and troubleshooting.

 HI provides resources and material for the general and educational use of its members and the industry.
 Those who rely on this material do so at their own risk.
 This material is provided by third parties, has not been verified by HI and may contain technical inaccuracies and/or other errors.
 HI makes no representation or warranty as to the suitability of the information provided or the validity of any conclusions drawn, or decisions made, on the basis of this material.
 Decisions based upon this material are the exclusive responsibility of the user.
 HI assumes no responsibility for any direct, indirect, special, incidental or consequential damages arising from reliance on this material.

 Engineering Data Library is a comprehensive guide for pump users, pump manufacturers and engineers in need of references for pump principles, calculations and unit conversions.
 It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, utilizing standards developed by HI and other reputable sources.
 The data library will be updated frequently with new information.

 Get clear results to solve your pump and system problems.
 This free demo of AFT Fathom allows engineers to go beyond hand calculations and spreadsheets to better calculate system pressures, simulate pump performance, and analyze hydraulic behavior.
 Model both centrifugal and positive displacement pumps in piping systems to quickly compare the impact and tradeoffs for system performance and energy usage.